 DisplayPort Alternative Mode

 The DOCK410 is also a USB Type-C DisplayPort Alternate Mode (DP Alt-Mode) Universal Docking Station.
-While DP Alt-Mode theoretically supports up to DP1.3 data rates, the DOCK410 supports rendering up to two separate video streams of 4K2K at 30Hz on either each of the DP ports, or one DP and one HDMI 1.4 port.
+While DP Alt-Mode theoretically supports up to DP1.3 data rates, the DOCK410 supports rendering up to 4K2K at 30Hz on either of the DP ports or the HDMI 1.4 port.

 NOTE: Your host must support Multi-Stream Transport (MST).
 Otherwise, you will only be able to “mirror” two external displays.
 This is a limitation from the host device, not the Targus UDS.
 For example, we’ve noted that late model OS-X based Apple MacBook laptops do not appear to support MST, as noted here and here.
 It also appears that the Windows®-based PC implementations of MST are not always stable; please verify with the PC vendor.

 Keep in mind that not many hosts can support two 4K2K at 30Hz streams.